Lectionary Bible Studies and Sermons

 v32.
 This verse is difficult to understand, but it is probably making much the same point as v31.
 The revelation of God's majesty, his glorious character, is manifested in the lifting up of Christ on the cross.
 Both the Father and the Son share in the cross and both the Father and the Son are displayed, in all their splendor, in the cross.

 v33.
 Jesus now tells his disciples something that will hurt them.
 He therefore uses a gentle and intimate term to address them - "My (little) children."
 He tells them he is going to leave them and they will not be able to follow him.
 He goes the way of the cross to the Father.
-Only Jesus can go the way of the cross, resurrection and ascension, to reign with the Ancient of Days in glory, but because he goes, his disciples will one day share his eternal glory.
+Only Jesus can go the way of the cross, resurrection and ascension, only he can reign with the Ancient of Days in glory, but because he goes, his disciples will one day share his eternal glory.

 v35.
 Christ's indwelling presence within the individual believer and within the Christian community, impels us toward brotherly love - self-giving, sacrificial love.
 As Jesus was, so his disciples are, and this in the power of his indwelling love.
 Such is the distinguishing mark of a disciple.